saten-private/github-sponsors-readme-action/README.md

 ### Modifying the Template 🔧

-You can modify the template for each tier that gets generated in your file by using the `tier-templates-json` input.
-This input allows you to leverage mustache templating to modify what is displayed.
-The following values are available.
+The `tier-templates-json` can be used to set up templates for each tier.
+This input allows the mustache template function to be used to modify what is displayed.
+The following values are available: template is [encodeURIComponent](https://developer.mozilla.org/ja/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent),[decodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/).

 | Status       | Description                                                                                                                                                              |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |